-Inferring causation from correlation

-A and B are correlated, but A doesn't necessarily cause B. The possibilities (all of which must be considered) are: A causes B (maybe) B causes A (no because the cause must precede the effect) C (often unknown or unmeasured) causes both A and B (maybe)

-Example: Physical abuse in childhood (A) is correlated with aggression in adulthood (B) But the "cycle of violence" explanation (A causes B), although widely believed, ignores the plausible possibility of a genetic factor that "causes" both A and B

-(Krueger, et. al, 2001)

-Further, the "post hoc, ergo propter hoc" error frequently occurs (A comes before B; therefore A caused B) A school shooter played violent computer games for hours in the evening for the past several years; therefore, the excessive computer-game-playing caused him to become a school shooter.
+- A and B are correlated, but A doesn't necessarily cause B. The possibilities (all of which must be considered) are: A causes B (maybe ...)
+B causes A (no ... because the cause must precede the effect) C (often unknown or unmeasured) causes both A and B (maybe ...) - - Physical abuse in childhood (A) is correlated with aggression in adulthood (B) But "cycle of violence" explanation (A causes B) although widely believed, ignores the plausible possibility of a genetic factor that "causes" both A and B (Krueger, et. al, 2001) - Further, the "post hoc, ergo propter hoc" error frequently occurs (because A comes before B, A caused B) All serial killers ate cereal during childhood, but eating cereal doesn't produce serial killers

-co seesille station stocker.

-Function of Domantics & Compilian -

-Errors of Perception & Cognition

-Porceiving patterns

-Perceiving patterns

-Humans are "wired" to search for patterns in

-information, and do so reflexively

-The use of "heuristics" (mental shortcuts) conferred a survival advantage in quickly perceiving patterns, but

-their persistence and influence in learning, perception,